-The synthesis and binding tests on the 5-HT3 and 5-HT4 receptors of new thienopyrimidopiperazine and piperazinylacylaminodimethylthiophene derivatives have led to selective ligands for each receptor.
-The compound with higher affinity and selectivity for the 5-HT3 over the 5-HT4 receptor was the 3-amino-2-(4benzyl-1-piperazinyl)-5,6-dimethyl-thieno[2,3-d]pyrimidin-4(3H)-one 28, on the other hand, the compound with higher affinity and selectivity for the 5-HT4 over the 5-HT3 receptor was the 2-[4-[4-(2-pyrimidinyl)-1 - piperazinyl]butanoylamino] - 4,5 - dimethyl - 3 thiophenecarboxylic acid ethyl ester 41.
+The synthesis and the binding tests of new thienopyrimidopiperazine and piperazinylacylaminodimethylthiophene derivatives acting as selective ligands at the 5-HT3 and 5-HT4 receptors have been reported.
+The 3-amino-2-(4-benzyl-1-piperazinyl)-5,6dimethyl - thieno[2,3 - d]pyrimidin - 4(3H) - one (28) showed higher affinity and selectivity for the 5-HT3 over the 5-HT4 receptor.
+It acts as a full agonist at the 5-HT3 receptor in the Bezold-Jarisch reflex [unpublished data] and has been chosen by us as a lead for further research on ligands with affinity and selectivity towards the 5-HT3 receptor (besides being studied in terms of 3D-QSAR).

+The compound with higher affinity and selectivity for the 5-HT4 over the 5-HT3 receptor was the 2-[4-[4-(2 - pyrimidinyl) - 1 - piperazinyl]butanoylamino] - 4,5dimethyl-3-thiophenecarboxylic acid ethyl ester (41).
 Conformational analyses were carried out on compounds of the piperazinylacylaminodimethylthiophene series (39-42), acting as ligands at the 5-HT4 receptor.

-Based on the computational result, it might be speculated on a dynamic process of interaction by a change in the intramolecular stabilizing interaction from the electronic as in the uncharged form to that electrostatic (H bond) as in the protonated form, therefore, a conformational change from a distorted boat-twisted conformation to an active chair conformation.
+Basing on the computational result, it might be speculated on a dynamic process of interaction by a change in the intramolecular stabilising interaction from the electronic (thiophene-phenyl π cloud interactions), as in the uncharged form, to an electrostatic (H bond) one as it is present in the protonated form, and therefore a conformational change from a distorted boat-twisted conformation to an active chair conformation.

 The protonation might act as a switching on mechanism from the silent to the active form.
-Compound 40 is unable to reach the optimal conformational requirements either in the neutral or in the charged form, whereas compound 39 shows the putative optimal prerequisites when modelled as uncharged/charged but its action is probably limited because of the lack of key interactions.
+Compound 40 is unable to reach the optimal conformational requirements either in the neutral or in the charged form, whereas, compound 39 shows the putative optimal prerequisites when modelled as uncharged/charged, but its action is probably limited for the lack of key interactions.